See Requirements section of the Catalogue for more details.

 A minimum of 128 semester credit hours, with a 2.00 cumulative grade point average.
-Of the 128 credit hours, 64 must be earned in residence, and no more than 16 may be in courses taken satisfactory/unsatisfactory.
-For students entering in Fall, 2009 or later, seven semesters of full-time college-level study are required with four semesters, including the last one, spent on the Colby campus.
-For students who entered before Fall, 2009, eight full-time semesters are required with four semesters, including the last two, spent on the Colby campus.
+Of the 128 credit hours, 64 must be earned in residence.
+Seven semesters of full-time college-level study are required with four semesters, including the last one, spent on the Colby campus.

-(6) Wellness: four of seven lectures and the web-based AlcoholEdu course in the first year.
+- Wellness: four seminars/lectures and the web-based AlcoholEdu course in the first year.
 Wellness units do not earn academic credit hours.

 To register for more than 20 credit hours in a semester a student needs written permission from the faculty advisor(s) and the Dean of Students.